 - lung disease, including asthma, emphysema or COPD

 If you have a long-term condition and are also being treated with two or treatments from the tablets, injections or intravenous drip listed below then you should take extra care to protect yourself.
 Many of the treatments listed can also have other names, so if you’re not sure, please check with your rheumatology team.

 If you’re not sure whether your long-term condition increases your risk from COVID-19, please check with your rheumatology team.

 Which treatments suppress my immune system?

 Below is a list of immune-suppressing treatments that increase your risk from COVID-19.
-If you have other risk factors, then taking these treatments might mean that you have to shield.
+If you have other risk factors, then taking these treatments might mean that you should take extra care to protect yourself.
 Please note that some of these treatments have multiple brand names.

 If you know you're receiving treatment for an inflammatory condition but you don’t recognise the name of your treatment here, please check with your rheumatology team.